talk2viren/umermansoor.github.io/_posts/2017-08-06-basics-of-java-garbage-collection.md

 <!--more-->

 For most applications, the default settings of the JVM work fine.
 But when you start noticing performance issues caused by garbage collection and giving more heap memory isn't possible, you need to tune and optimize the garbage collection.
 For most developers, it's a **chore**.
-It requires patience and a good knowledge of how garbage collection works and an understanding of application's behavior.
+It requires patience, good knowledge garbage collection works and an understanding of application's behavior.
 This post is a high-level overview of Java's garbage collection with some examples of troubleshooting performance issues.

 Let's get started.